- If a dating prospect is already interested, posing a challenge by playing hard to get can turn up their desire.

 The team hypothesized that playing hard to get might only work under certain circumstances—specifically, that such a strategy would only work when partners were already committed and emotionally invested in the relationship.
 In other words, if the person was not already interested to some degree, playing hard to get would not motivate them to chase.

-Results from these experiments offered some insights about how playing hard to get works.
+Results from these experiments offered some insights into how playing hard to get works.
 Specifically:

 What It Means for You